oceanprotocol-archive/OEPs/14/README.md

 * The attribute **updateDatetime** will be updated with the KEEPER universal datetime.

 The AGENT will coordinate the retirement of an Asset interacting initially with the Decentralized VM.
 It will return a **Transaction Receipt** (see more details about the [Transaction Receipt model](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethgettransactionreceipt)).
-After of that the Orchestration layer will persist the complete Asset metadata in Ocean DB.
+After of that the Orchestration layer will update the above attributes in Ocean DB if it's enabled.

-To maintain the consistency between Ocean DB and the Decentralized VM, the [CACHE system](#cache-system) MUST be used.

 ---